PrachiChheta/Natural-Language-Generation-using-Reinforcement-Learning-main/README.md

 ### BLEU scores
 By default, the BLEU scores computed by this codebase do not assume any additional (de-)tokenization.
 Thus, if you need more specific ways to compute BLEU scores, you need to modify `bleu.sh` to incorporate your (de-)tokenization tools.

-## Questions?
-Any issues and PRs are welcome.

-E-mail: ksidshashank@gmail.com